 Senegal is not alone: Nothing has changed in its position.
 The only change is the American abstention from exercising the veto.

-- Will Netanyahu own up to the UN defeat?
-No way, but he'll make Senegal pay
+- Will Netanyahu Own Up to the UN Defeat?
+No Way

 For many decades Israel has been like someone facing a mirror in a dark room with a pustular scab on its cheek, well aware of its existence but not obliged to contend with its aesthetic ramifications.
 For decades Israel has known that the world does not accept its settlement polices on the West Bank, but has taken diplomatic shelter under American vetoes.
 And then, in an instant, on a pre-Hanukkah Friday, the light turned on and Israel had to look at itself in the mirror.
 Israel’s puzzlement at the timing of the UN Security Council’s dealing with the settlements, of all things, while genocide is taking place in Syria and Europe is contending with Islamic terror, with the international community exhibiting total incompetence in dealing with a host of crises around the world, is justified.
 What is not justified is Israel’s hasty, if not hysterical, reaction to the resolution.